phuclh/guestpost-docs/en/features/email-account.md

 ![Unverified App](./../../assets/img/unverified-app.png)

-### Option 2: Don't grant readonly permission - bạn sẽ không sử dụng được tính năng follow-up tự động.
+### Option 2: Don't grant readonly permission - you cannot use the automatic email follow-up feature.

 You should click the **Connect Gmail Account Without Read-only Scope** button instead of **Connect Gmail Account**.
 At this point, Guest Post App won't ask for the read-only permission, and you won't see this warning: "Google hasn't verified this app" from Google.

 ![Gmail Buttons](./../../assets/img/gmail-buttons.png)

 :::danger Notice:
 If you have selected the **option 2**, and your [email campaigns](/en/features/campaign.html) have set up for sending follow-up emails.
-Since the application cannot read your emails so Guest Post App will still send follow-up emails, although you have received a response from the webmaster.
+Since the application cannot read your emails so Guest Post App will still send follow-up emails, although you have already received a response from the webmaster.

 If you would like to manually mark the email has been responded to prevent that happen, please read the instruction here.
 :::